All Episodes

 Here's the context.

-And then they had been also taking out information originally put in there that foreign uh intelligence agencies got a hold of Hillary Clinton's emails.
+And then they had been also taking out information originally put in there that foreign intelligence agencies got a hold of Hillary Clinton's emails.

 Anyway, so the latest one is July 1st, 2016.

-And then she writes back, yeah, that's awful timing, and then adds it's a real profile encourage since she, meaning Loretta Lynch, knows no charges will be brought.
+And then adds, it's a real profiling courage since she, meaning Loretta Lynch, knows no charges will be brought.

-Now remember, uh, she had already announced, meaning Loretta Lynch, that she would go along with whatever the FBI recommended in that particular case, but COME and Strzok had already put the fix in.
+Now remember, she had already announced, meaning Loretta Lynch, that she would go along with whatever the FBI recommended in that particular case.

 I mean, it's now very transparent what's going on here.

-And this would be between May, this would be between 1214, 2016, May 17th, 2017, and these are the times the President brought up what we had reported a year earlier.
+And these are the times the president brought up what we had reported a year earlier.

 Oh, he thought he was wiretapped.